More Old Trafford misery for United with 2-0 loss to City

 On paper, six points now separate defending champion City in second from United in fifth.
 The gulf in quality, tactics and style looks greater, with City effortlessly cruising to victory.

-“It’s a big step backwards,” United manager Ole Gunnar Solskjaer said.
-“It’s a way of losing that we don’t like.
-When you lose a game against a good team, you want to see a better Man United team than that.”

 It wasn’t Guardiola’s name City fans were singing at Old Trafford.
-They were mercilessly mocking Solskjaer.
+They were mercilessly mocking Ole Gunnar Solskjaer.

 “Ole’s at the wheel,” they serenaded the United manager, sarcastically adopting the United fan song.